 In 2005, as the motocross racer, Carey Hart, began his third lap around the track, the singer-songwriter Pink held up a pit board that read, “Will U Marry Me?”
 When he didn’t pull over, she added “Serious!” for his fourth lap.
 They married next year.

 If this is what he’s into, then go for it.
 It’s just one of those crazy things that couples do.
-Sing a song for him at a karaoke bar, propose in front of complete strangers, and celebrate by getting drunk after.
+Sing a song for him at a karaoke bar, pop the big question in front of complete strangers, and celebrate by getting drunk after.
 If you’re on a bus/train/plane, stand up and propose to him by telling him you want to ride with him forever.
 Some passengers would be thrilled for you, others might groan.
 As long as he says yes, nothing else should matter.

 18. Do it somewhere that means a lot to both of you